alexmrbarreira/hydro_effects_lensing_data_statistics/README.md

 ### Code overview

-- prepare_for_lensing.py
-  - This defines global parameters and functions.
+- The code prepare_for_lensing.py defines global parameters and functions.
 It is imported by the other scripts.

-- compute_kappa_spectra.py
-  - This computes the 2-point and the squeezed 3-point function
+- The file compute_kappa_spectra.py computes the 2-point and the squeezed 3-point function.

-- compute_cov_g.py and compute_cov_ssc_limber.py
-  - This computes the 2-point function covariance (which is a 4-point function).
+- The files compute_cov_g.py and compute_cov_ssc_limber.py compute the 2-point function covariance (which is a 4-point function).
 It includes the two most important contributions: the Gaussian (cov_g) and the super-sample covariance (cov_ssc) terms.

-- lookup_tables/
-  - This containts tables with 3D power spectra, as well as N-body simulation response function data used in the calculation
+- The folder lookup_tables/ contains tables with 3D power spectra, as well as N-body simulation response function data used in the calculation.

-- plots/
-  - The plotting scripts are in this folder
+- The folder plots/ contains the plotting scripts.

 ### Gallery